ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/quantiles.md

 **Parameters**

 -   `accuracy` — Accuracy of quantile.
 Constant positive integer.
-The larger the better.
+Larger accuracy value means less error.
+For example, if the accuracy argument is set to 100, for example, the computed quantiles will have an error no greater than 1% with high probability.
+There is a trade-off between the accuracy of the computed quantiles and the computational complexity of the algorithm.
+A larger accuracy requires more memory and computational resources to compute the quantiles accurately, while a smaller accuracy argument allows for a faster and more memory-efficient computation but with a slightly lower accuracy.

 -   `levelN` — Level of quantile.
 Constant floating-point number from 0 to 1.